svenluijten/artisan-view/README.md

 [![StyleCI][ico-styleci]][link-styleci]

-This package adds a handful of view-related commands to Artisan in your Laravel projects.
-Easily generate blade files that extend other views, automatically scaffold out sections, and remove views.
-All from the command line!
+This package adds a handful of view-related commands to Artisan in your Laravel project.
+Generate blade files that extend other views, scaffold out sections to add to those templates, and more.
+All from the command line we know and love!

 ## Index
 - [Installation](#installation)